Pointer31/tw_plus/README.md

 ## Features
 Apart from the features of the standard server as well as the tw+ server by teetime, the server include the following:
 Note that the folder ./client-files contains some data that may be useful when making maps for this mod.
+You may want to see the wiki for examples on how to add teleports and boost/jump pads.

 **Map**
 multiple flag stands per map (one stand is chosen randomly)